tweag/python-monorepo-example/2017-11-25-linear-jvm.md

 can accumulate, causing the live data on the heap to grow.
 Adding to the problem, the JVM can't deal very well with large and unknown amounts of local references.
-The JNI expects native calls to use only a few local references and expect the programmer to say in advance how many references will be needed.
+The JNI expects native calls to use only a few local references and expects the programmer to say in advance how many references will be needed.
 Failing to do so affects performance and can lead to failures.